The American String Project Chamber Players perform the Gyorgy Ligeti String Quartet #1 and Beethoven's

-Barry Lieberman is now in his sixteenth year as double bass faculty at the University of Washington, Seattle.
+Barry Lieberman is on the double bass faculty at the University of Washington, Seattle.
 He began his career at age twenty-one as principal bass of the Winnipeg Symphony.
 In 1976 Zubin Mehta appointed him associate principal bass of the Los Angeles Philharmonic, a post he held for sixteen years.

 Mr. Lieberman has been a regular performer with Chamber Music Northwest, Music from Angel Fire, the International Festival in Seattle, Bravo Colorado, Bargemusic, the Seattle Chamber Music Festival, and Mostly Mozart; and he served as Principal Bass of the Colorado Music Festival in Boulder.
 He has performed with the Orpheus Chamber Orchestra, both in New York City and on tour in Europe and with the Mostly Mozart chamber orchestra in the Far East, Europe, and the U.S.

 Additionally, Mr. Lieberman has performed with many of the world's greatest conductors, including Pierre Boulez and Sir Simon Rattle (both in orchestral and chamber music settings), Erich Leinsdorf, Leonard Bernstein, Daniel Barenboim, Georg Solti, Eugene Ormandy, Claudio Abbado, Pierre Boulez, and Kurt Sanderling.

 He has performed chamber music with artists including Emmanuel Ax, James Galway, Lynn Harrell, Pinchas Zuckerman, Glenn Dicterow, and David Shifrin.

 A member of the New European Strings for several years, Mr. Lieberman toured both the US and Europe with its leader, Dimirtri Sitkovetsky.
 He has also served as principal bass of the Seattle Symphony on many occasions.